google/google-api-ruby-client-samples/drive/README.md

 ## Set up the sample

-You'll need to create two files: a test file to upload to Drive (in this case `document.txt`), and the given sample code, modified to include the unique **Client ID** and **Client Secret** you created in the "Enable the Drive API" step.

-1. Create a text file named `document.txt`, containing the text `Hello world!`.
+Create a text file named `document.txt`, containing the text `Hello world!`.
-2. After following the directions below to copy source code, replace `YOUR_CLIENT_ID` with the **Client ID** you generated in the "Enable the Drive API" step.
-3. Replace `YOUR_CLIENT_SECRET` with your **Client Secret**, also generated previously.

 ## Run the Sample